 These courses are for anyone teaching Higher Tier GCSE mathematics to KS4 pupils in a state-funded school, college or academy.
 Ideally, participants will be in a position to share resources and ideas with their departmental colleagues and to help facilitate this, two teachers from each school may attend.
 We also welcome applications from those returning to GCSE teaching who are registered with the NCTL.

 The courses are offered free of charge to those teaching KS4 pupils in state-funded schools, colleges and academies.
+A bursary of £150 is available to teachers attending from schools in Opportunity Areas.

 This one day course will immerse teachers in reasoning, justification and proof and will encourage them to think about ways of embedding it into everyday classroom teaching through the activities they select and the questions they pose.
 A wide range of mathematical content through which reasoning can occur will be explored and corresponding sample GCSE examination questions considered as and when relevant.
 Some key questions we will also consider are: "What do we accept as proof?" and "How do pupils develop their understanding of proof?"
 Expect lively discussions and stimulating debate throughout!